How to Transfer Frontier Mail to Office 365? 2 Methods

 4. Do I need to keep my Frontier internet subscription to keep the mail?

-Generally, once you transfer Frontier Mail to Office 365, you no longer need the Frontier account.
-However, it is recommended to keep it active for 30 days after the migration to ensure no new emails are sent to the old address.
+In general, after you have migrated from Frontier Mail to Office 365, you no longer need your Frontier email account.
+However, you may want to keep your Frontier account open for 30 days after the migration, so that if you receive any new emails on that account, they can still be delivered to the old email account.